Zzocker/book-labs/README.md

 ![deployment](docs/img/deployment.png)
 ### Application

 Services responsible for routing, user's client to the respective service.
 This service exposes REST Endpoint which will be consumed by the front-end.
-Further routing of request to the various services done through gRPC connections.
+Further routing of request to the various services done through gRPC connections.Service also responsible for authenticating user's request to the book-sharing application.

-### O-Auth

-Service responsible for authenticating user's request to the book-sharing application.

 ### User-Profile